Department Chairperson: Maureen G. Marx

 494G Aural Rehabilitation I. (3) History and development of methods of speech reading and auditory training.
 Multisensory approach to rehabilitation and habilitation is emphasized including specific procedures for handling the acoustically handicapped student in the classroom.
 Prerequisite: CSD 390.

 495G Aural Rehabilitation II.
 (3) Language and psychological and social behavior of the acoustically handicapped.
 Methods of testing the population for therapy and rehabilitation are also studied.
 Prerequisites: CSD 390, 494 or permission of the instructor.

-501 Introduction to Research Methods in Communication Sciences and Disorders.
-(3) Explores clinician’s role as researcher and need for science to inform our clinical practice.
-Students read and critically analyze existing research within the communication sciences and disorders, and review common research designs and data analysis techniques.
-Students are required to complete a formal project.
+501 Introduction to Research Methods in Speech-Language-Hearing Sciences.
+(3) Explores clinician's role as researcher and need for science to inform our clinical practice.
+Students read and critically analyze existing research within the communication sciences and disorders.
+Incorporating a review of both qualitative and quantitative methodologies, this course enables students to ask scientific questions and plan corresponding research studies.
+Review of common research designs and data analysis techniques.
+Students are required to write a formal research proposal.
 Prerequisite: Graduate standing.

 503 Seminar in Professional Affairs.
 (2) The study of current problems, issues and legislation in the communication disorders profession.
 Discussions will be organized to accommodate both student and instructor interests and concerns.
 Prerequisite: Graduate standing in CSD.

 504 Seminar in Speech-Language Pathology.
 (2, repeatable to 4) Investigation of current literature relating to etiology, assessment, and treatment of selected communication disorders.
 Topics based on faculty and student interest.
 Prerequisite: Graduate standing in CSD or permission of the instructor.